uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #1979 on 08/02/22, Find Greatest Common Divisor of Array <br>
 -Added a python solution to leetcode #1941 on 08/03/22, Check if All Characters Have Equal Number of Occurrences <br>
 -Added a python solution to leetcode #326 on 08/06/22, Power of Three <br>
+-Added a python solution to leetcode #561 on 08/08/22, Array Partition <br>